alexbalmus/euw/README.md

 the valuable features DCI brings.

 Prior considerations:
-- Pure Java for roles/role-injection - no third party libraries / frameworks, as they might not be accepted in certain projects
+- Pure Java for roles and role-assignment - no third party libraries / frameworks, as they might not be accepted in certain projects
 - No reflection - this also might not be accepted in some projects, and Java's reflection API is a pain to work with
 - Able to integrate in a mature/legacy code base, i.e., not requiring any changes to existing entities.